axonzeta/aibrow/README.md

 ## How can I use AiBrow in my site/extension?

-AiBrow embeds itself to the page using the `window.ai` namespace.
+AiBrow embeds itself to the page using the `window.aibrow` namespace.
 Check out our developer docs on how to get started!

 ---